-Requests for prior authorizations of services should be made before or at the time of scheduling the service.
-The PCP, and Specialists are responsible for requesting prior authorization for the services they order.
-Facilities may also request prior authorizations for scheduled admissions, elective admissions, procedures, and outpatient services ordered by the PCP.
+Requests for prior authorization of services should be made before or at the time of scheduling the service.
+PCPs and Specialists are responsible for requesting prior authorization for the services they order.
+Facilities may also request prior authorization for scheduled admissions, elective admissions, procedures and outpatient services ordered by the PCP.

-Longevity Health Plan recommends calling at least fifteen (15) days in advance of an elective admission, procedure, or service.
+Longevity recommends calling at least 15 days prior to an elective admission, procedure or service.
 Requests for prior authorization will be prioritized according to the level of medical necessity.
-For prior authorizations, providers should email or call:
+For prior authorization, providers should email or call toll-free for all markets (855-969-5876).